vectordotdev/vector/docs/specs/instrumentation.md

 ### Batching

-For performance reasons, as demonstrated in pull request #8383], instrumentation SHOULD be batched whenever possible:
+For performance reasons, as demonstrated in [pull request #8383], instrumentation SHOULD be batched whenever possible:

-* Vector process batches of events ([RFC 9480]) and telemtry SHOULD emit for the entire batch, not each individual event.
+* Telemtry SHOULD emit for entire event batches, not each individual event.
+  [RFC 9480] describes Vector's batching strategy.
+* Benchmarking SHOULD prove that batching produces performance benefits.
+  [Issue 10658] could eliminate the need to batch for performance improvements.

 ### Events